Getting Started

 pt = oim.oimPt(f=1)

-We can print the description of the component easily:
+We can print a description of the uniform disk component:

 pprint(ud)